rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Description {#description}
 ======================

-This document extends the {{ICESDP}} specification to allow the generation and resolution of ICE candidates that use a specific subset of FQDN addresses.
-Section 5.1 of {{ICESDP}} states that 'An agent generating local candidates MUST NOT use FQDN addresses.
-An agent processing remote candidates MUST ignore candidate lines that include candidates with FQDN or IP address versions that are not supported or recognized.'.
-This specification updates these sentences as follows: 'An agent generating local candidates MUST NOT use FQDN addresses of which the top-level domain name is not ".local".
-An agent processing remote candidate MUST ignore candidate lines that include candidates with FQDN of which the top-level domain name is not ".local" or IP address versions that are not supported or recognized.'.

 This section uses the concept of ICE agent as defined in {{RFC8445}}.
 In the remainder of the document, it is assumed that each browsing context (as defined